-Dave Kane is the weekend nighttime voice of "Weekend Gold", heard Saturday and Sunday nights from 6:00pm to 10:00pm on saxonburgradio.com and AM 1620.
+Dave Kane is the weekend afternoon voice of "Weekend Gold", heard Saturdays and Sundays from 2:00pm to 6:00pm on saxonburgradio.com.

 Dave is also an avid fan of progressive rock music, the Pittsburgh Penguins, and by his own admission, too much TV.
 He resides in Lower Burrell with his wife Brooke.

-Laura Ashlee is the midday announcer on saxonburgradio.com and WSNQ AM 1620.
+Laura Ashlee is the midday announcer on saxonburgradio.com.
 She can be heard weekdays from 10:00am to 2:00pm.